 I love my solo travel.
 It is a massive part of who I am.
 However, I have also had incredible experiences on group trips.
-One in particular stands out more then any other group trip I have been on and participated in – my trip to Tanzania with UGO Impact.
+One in particular stands out more then any other group trip I have been on and participated in – my trip to Tanzania with UGO Travel For Change.

-It has now been one year since my trip with them, and the continual impact from it in my life has not ceased to amaze me.
+It has now been a couple of years since my trip with them, and the continual impact from it in my life has not ceased to amaze me.
 It transformed my being and changed my life.

 The program itself is a 3 month transformational coaching program, the trip was 2 weeks, and it consisted of a one week volunteer project working alongside the Dare Woman’s Foundation and then a one week trip to summit Mount Kilimanjaro.
 There is group work and individual work focusing on personal development before and after the trip.
 This served to open us up before the trip so the experiences can have a deeper meaning, and after the trip so we can get the best long term success with everything we had just experienced during the trip.
 Another great thing about the group calls prior to the trip is that it gave us the opportunity to get to know each other on deep personal levels, and when we arrived to Tanzania it was all warm hugs and embraces, as we had already began our journey together in the video chats.

-I am very much into personal development, so when I read about UGO Impact combining it with travel, giving back, and then completely challenging ourselves with Kilimanjaro, it spoke to my heart and soul straight away.
+I am very much into personal development, so when I read about UGO Travel For Change, having the combination of travel, giving back, and then completely challenging ourselves with Kilimanjaro, it spoke to my heart and soul straight away.
 A magical combination.

 I love doing volunteer work, one of my favorite jobs I ever had was when I used to lead volunteer projects in the remote jungles of Central and South America.
 It had been far too long since I had done something like that, so the first week working with the Dare Woman’s Foundation and alongside the community lit my soul on fire in so many ways that I couldn’t have imagined.
 It was as though I was suddenly back to a place where I feel so fulfilled inside.
 I actually had no idea it was missing from my life until I got on the trip.